BolajiAyodeji/deploy-ml-web-workshop/README.md

 <details>

-<summary>Reactjs 18 and Nextjs 13</summary>
+<summary>Reactjs and Nextjs</summary>
 <br />

-> [Reactjs](https://react.dev?utm_source=ba-deploy-ml-web-workshop) is an open-source web and native JavaScript library for building user interfaces.
+We will install the following packages:

->
+- [Reactjs](https://react.dev?utm_source=ba-deploy-ml-web-workshop): an open-source web and native JavaScript library for building user interfaces.
-> [Nextjs](https://nextjs.org?utm_source=ba-deploy-ml-web-workshop) is an open-source React web development framework.
+- [Nextjs](https://nextjs.org?utm_source=ba-deploy-ml-web-workshop): an open-source React web development framework.

-Automatically create a project with the latest version of Reactjs and Nextjs using the `create-next-app` command below:
+Automatically create a project with the latest version of Reactjs18 and Nextjs13 using the `create-next-app` command below:

 ```bash
 npx create-next-app@latest